On complexity of substructure connectivity and restricted connectivity of graphs: -restricted connectivity

-\begin{theorem}{\bf .} The $H$-substructure connectivity is NP-complete when $H=K_{1,M}$. \end{theorem} \begin{proof} Obviously, the substructure connectivity problem is in NP, because we can check in polynomial time whether a set of disjoint subgraphs of $K_{1,M}$ is a substructure cut.
-It remains to show that the substructure connectivity is NP-hard when $H=K_{1,M}$.
-We prove this argument by reducing vertex cover to this problem.
+\begin{theorem}{\bf .} RCTSVS is NP-complete for any integer $k\geq1$. \end{theorem} \begin{proof} Clearly, the problem is in NP.
+Given a candidate vertex set $S$, we can verify in polynomial time whether: (1) $G-S$ is disconnected and $X,Y$ and $Z$ lie in distinct components of $G-S$, and (2) each component of $G-S$ has at least $k+1$ vertices.
+It remains to show that the RCTSVS is NP-hard for any specific integer $k\geq1$.
+We prove this argument by reducing \textsc{Non-Monotone 2-3Sat} to it.